Last Updated on October 11, 2023

 White pepper has a strong, pungent flavor that can give food a kick.
 Many Asian dishes use this spice, including stir-fries, soups, and stews.

-Basically, they comes from the same plant.
-The major difference is in how it is processed.
-While white pepper is made from dried ripe peppers with the outer layer is removed, which gives it a milder flavor compared to its cousin black pepper.
+White pepper is made from dried ripe peppers with the outer layer removed, which gives it a milder flavor compared to its cousin black pepper.

 1. Black Pepper/Black Peppercorns